Understanding the Value of Premarital Counselling

 A Modern Approach in Canada

 Current evidence-based premarital programmes in Canada draw on Gottman research, EFT, and skills-based communication approaches.
 Research demonstrates that premarital preparation reduces divorce rates and increases marital satisfaction – making it one of the most cost-effective relationship interventions available.
+The field increasingly recognizes that premarital counselling is most valuable as a proactive investment rather than a reactive crisis response.

 Ready to Take the Next Step?